Growing your Business by Getting Personal

 The reality is that each potential customer is worth much more than the dollar amount you put on your product.
 By creating a personal relationship and treating them with respect you can not only gain their business, but you create a product evangelist.

-More often than not we have customers talk about how their always telling their friends about Doodlekit.
+More often than not we have customers talk about how their always telling their friends about Doodlekit's free website creator.
 Not just because it's fun to use, but because we're always there.
 It's a good feeling to know there's someone on the other side waiting to answer a question, and much better when you know them by name.

 You also get a great resource for feedback.
 When you talk to customers on a personal level they give you and outside perspective and point out obvious ways to improve your customer experience.
 People are much more willing to give you honest and helpful feedback if they know who it's going to.

 Most importantly it's about creating an honest company that you can be proud to tell Mom about.
 This honesty will shine through in everything you do creating a aura of trust around your business.
 That's priceless.

 You can already see a resurgence of smaller niche companies that thrive on quality and customer experience.
 It's a reaction to decades of faceless corporations that will do anything to keep profits up.
 I hope that this next decade about creating relationships and trading great products as opposed to stock markets and abstract money.